 Can Cornmeal Go Bad?
 How To Tell If Cornmeal Is Bad?

 Like almost all food products, cornmeal spoils too.
 Cornmeal is done for and you should discard it when:

 - There are some insects in the package.
 That means dead insects, alive ones, or eggs.

 - Mold or big wet clumps are present.
 If moisture found its way into the cornmeal, there will be mold within a couple of days.

-- Rancid or bitter smell.
+- Rancid or bitter smell or taste.
 This one applies mostly to whole-grain cornmeal because it contains much more oil than its degerminated counterpart.

 - Odd/funny aroma.
-Before you use cornmeal, like with pretty much any other food, make sure it passes the sniff test.
+Like with pretty much any other food, make sure it passes the sniff test.

 Please note that some grey or black specs are typical to whole-grain cornmeal ([BRM]), and aren’t a sign of spoilage by any means.

-Another thing to remember is that cornmeal gradually degrades in quality.
+Last but not least, cornmeal gradually degrades in quality.
 That means it loses some of its corn flavor over time, and a couple of years old product won’t be as good as a fresh one.
-Once again, the whole grain variety tends to degrade faster.
+Once again, the whole grain variety degrades faster.

 How Long Does Cornmeal Last?

 Both types of cornmeal come with a best-by date on the label.
 That date isn’t an expiration date, but rather an approximation of how long the powder will retain quality.
 And, as you might imagine, you can easily store cornmeal past its date with excellent results.

 How long exactly, you ask?
 It’s difficult to tell, but here are some approximations I hope you find helpful: